Content creation is a difficult task.

 If writing isn’t your thing, consider trying out some other content types like video or audio.
 There are plenty of ways to create content without having to write an entire article.

-PS: There’s an AI writing assistant called Jarvis AI that can help you improve your content writing skills.
+PS: There’s an AI writing assistant called Jasper AI that can help you improve your content writing skills.
 Check it out!

 What does content creation include?